iron-software/IronSoftware.System.Drawing/README.md

 ```
 PM> Install-Package IronDrawing
 ```
 Once installed, you can get started by adding `using IronDrawing` to the top of your C# code.
-Here is is sample HTML to PDF example to get started:
 ### `AnyBitmap` Code Example
 ```csharp
 using IronDrawing;